This post may include affiliate links; see our disclosure policy.

 What is Jagermeister?

 Jägermeister is a German digestif liqueur made with 56 different herbs and botanicals, invented in 1934.
 It’s 35% ABV, which is relatively high alcohol for a liqueur.
-It was invented by the son of a vinegar manufacturer, Curt Mast, who was passionate about hunting.
+Curt Mast, the son of a vinegar manufacturer, invented it.
 He aptly named his creation “Hunting Master,” the term for a German official in charge of hunting and gaming.

 Popularity of the drink in the US has slowed lately, probably due to its retro college partier status.
 But try it anew, and it has a complex, intriguing flavor that’s much more than its reputation would suggest.